-The principals of the MIND diet include emphasising green leafy vegetables and berries, non-farmed fish, beans and nuts, and reducing red meat, grains especially gluten grains, pastries, fried and processed food, dairy and sugar.
+The principles of the MIND diet include emphasising green leafy vegetables and berries, non-farmed fish, beans and nuts, and reducing red meat, grains (especially gluten containing grains), pastries, fried and processed food, dairy and sugar.
 It encourages the use of olive oil.
 The aim of the diet is to reduce inflammation and decrease insulin resistance, while delivering a good range of nutrients needed by brain cells.

 The researchers discovered the risk of developing Alzheimer’s was 65% higher in women who reported repeated periods of stress in middle age.
 Stress can even reduce the volume of our hippocampus, and this has been seen as early as the third day of stress.
-Manage stress by yoga and meditation.
+Find out how to manage stress with yoga and meditation.

-Melatonin, a hormone which is produced in the brain to help us drop off to sleep, appears to be especially low in sufferers.
-In fact, poor sleep in itself may increase Alzheimer’s risk, as not getting enough sleep has been found to increase the amount of beta amyloid in the brain – and this effect can be seen after just one night of disturbed sleep.
+Melatonin, a hormone which is produced in the brain to help us fall asleep, appears to be especially low in sufferers.
+In fact, poor sleep in itself may increase Alzheimer’s risk, as not getting enough sleep has been found to increase the amount of beta amyloid in the brain.
+This effect can be seen after just one night of disturbed sleep.

 It appears that beta amyloid may be cleared by the body during sleep.
 Adopting strategies to improve sleep, such as meditation, caffeine avoidance and banning TV and digital gadgets from your bedroom, can help you to nod off.

-Alzheimer’s sufferers have been found to have lower levels of Vitamin B12 and Vitamin D3 than healthy people.
-Fish oil, which contains anti-inflammatory Omega 3 oils, so important for brain cell functioning, are also recommended.
-Co-Enzyme Q10 acts as an anti-oxidant.
+Alzheimer’s sufferers have been found to have lower levels of Vitamin B12 and Vitamin D3.
+Fish oil, which contains anti-inflammatory omega-3 oils, so important for brain cell functioning, is also recommended.
+Coenzyme Q10 acts as an antioxidant.
 Supplementation of these nutrients has been found in numerous studies to be beneficial.

 Exercise increases blood flow and has been found to increase hippocampal volume by as much as 2%.
 It can also improve neurogenesis, the process by which new brain cells are generated, according to a study in the Journal of American Geriatric Society.